andrewn/neue-radio/services/serial/README.md

 To list the available serial ports on the system:

     {
-      topic: 'serial/command/list',
+      topic: "serial/command/list",
       payload: {}
     }

-The `'serial/command/list'` will be emitted containing a list of ports.
-The `path` attribute is the only on that will definitely be returned.
-It is used to identify a port.
+`serial/event/list` will be emitted containing a list of ports.
+The `path` attribute is the only on that will definitely be returned and it is used to identify a port.

 Example:

     {
       "topic": "serial/event/list",
       "payload": [
+        {
-        { "path": "/dev/tty.Bluetooth-Incoming-Port" },
+          "path": "/dev/tty.Bluetooth-Incoming-Port"
+        },
         {
           "locationId": "14100000",
           "vendorId": "1a86",